-Session frequency shows how often do you see your mobile users open your application.
+Session frequency shows how often you see your mobile users open your application.
 It can be used to calculate the trend - or how often your application is used during a given period of time.
-The session frequency graph is very straightforward - here you’ll see a breakdown of number of sessions and corresponding number and percentage of users for each group.
-Most of the time, you’ll see that many users will be accumulated in “1st session” and “2nd session” row.
+The session frequency graph is very straightforward - here you’ll see a breakdown of the number of sessions and corresponding number and percentage of users for each group.
+Most of the time, you’ll see that many users will be accumulated in the “1st session” and “2nd session” rows.

 This menu will give you the answer to the question "How often do you see your users open your app?"

 Session Durations view shows users categorized into predefined session duration buckets.
 In this view, your users are categorized into one of 0-10 seconds, 11-30 seconds, 31-60 seconds, 1-3 minutes, 3-10 minutes, 10-30 minutes, 30-60 minutes or > 1 hour according to this session duration.